 Continuation of Fundamental Musicianship III.
 Study of extended tonal harmony, as well as serialism and other post tonal styles.
 Advanced sight reading of tonal and atonal melodies.
 Advanced identification and dictation of rhythms and melodies of up to four voices, seventh chords, inversions, and harmonic progressions.
-Prerequisite: MUSC2150 Fundamental Musicianship III.
+Prerequisite: MUSC2150 Fundamental Musicianship III with a grade of C or higher.
 Goal 2A